Cubic regularized subspace Newton for non-convex optimization: CONVERGENCE ANALYSIS

 As expected, Lemma~\ref{lemma:concentration_bounds_gradient_norm_and_hessian} shows that increasing the sampling size $\tau(S)$ yields more accurate sampled gradients and Hessians.
 This effect will later be verified experimentally in Section~\ref{sec:experiments} where we will test different coordinate sampling schedules.
-Notably, the expectation bounds derived in Eqs.~\eqref{eq:concentration_bounds_gradient_norm}-\eqref{eq:concentration_bounds_hess_vec} also imply high-probability bounds.
+Note that we can prove analogous bounds in expectation, as in Eqs.~\eqref{eq:concentration_bounds_gradient_norm}-\eqref{eq:concentration_bounds_hess_vec} (see \cref{lemma:concentration_bounds_gradient_norm}, \ref{lemma:concentration_bounds_hess_vec}).
+We denote by $\E[\cdot]$ the full expectation w.r.t. all randomness in the algorithm.
 We are ready to state our main convergence rate for a fixed coordinate sample size.

 \begin{restatable}{theorem}{TheoremAnyConvergenceImproved} Let the sequence $\{\x_i\}$ be generated by Algorithm~\ref{alg:SSCN} with $\Qm_k = \nabla^2 f(\x_k)_{[S_k]}$, and any fixed $\tau \equiv \tau(S_k) \in [n]$.
-For a given $\varepsilon > 0$, assume that the first $K$ gradients are such that $\| \nabla f(\x_i) \| \geq \varepsilon, 0 \leq i \leq K$.
+For a given $\varepsilon > 0$, assume that the first $K$ gradients are such that $\E \| \nabla f(\x_i) \| \geq \varepsilon, 0 \leq i \leq K$.
 Then for a sufficiently large $M \geq L_2$, it holds